The Iowa Caucus is just days away, marking the first votes to be cast in the 2020 presidential election.

 Votes are not on a typical secret ballot

 The Iowa Caucus for Democrats is more like a community event rather than a typical election.
-Rather than using a secret ballot, caucus goers will first hear from supporters of the candidates, representatives of the campaigns, or perhaps even from the candidate themselves.
+Rather than using a secret ballot, caucus goers will first hear from representatives from supporters of the candidates, representatives of the campaigns, and even perhaps from the candidate themselves.

 Then those on hand will literally “take sides,” and join with other supporters of that campaign.
 At the precinct, a determination is made of viable and non-viable candidates (generally 15% is the threshold).